dhruvilk/CS673/README.md

 - Data Backup and Restore Procedures

 Unfortunately, we were unable to add the PBIs to Pivotal Tracker for it is soon to be an obsolete service.
 As a result, we ultimately added the PBIs on [**GitHub Projects**](https://github.com/users/dhruvilk/projects/1).

-## You estimated your PBIs in story points.

-## You did a whole team relative size estimating activity.
-You documented the name of the activity in your README.